Plucky young chicken entrepreneur sets sights on overseas markets

 Describing himself as a “self-taught” entrepreneur, Callum Griffiths, director of Clydach Farm Group, first established his business venture with two chickens owned by his family, breeding them and selling the poultry to buy his first incubator.

-Callum steadily grew his business while studying for his GCSE’s, and the company now boasts over 1,500 chickens and has also established a nutritional pet food division, which is selling product internationally to countries including France, Romania and Spain.
+Callum steadily grew his business while studying for his GCSE’s, and the company now boasts over 1,500 chickens and the nutritional pet food division, which is exporting to countries including France, Romania and Spain.

-Over time Callum has taken on a number of employees and he now employs a small team of 12 people within the local area, including members of his family who head up the poultry division of his company.
+Callum now employs a small team of 12 people, including members of his family who head up the poultry division of his company.
 This has allowed Callum to focus on the nutritional pet food side, which has quickly become the businesses biggest seller.

 And now Callum is swapping managing his poultry business for mentoring in the classroom, heading back to his secondary school as a Big Ideas Wales Role Model.